liferay/liferay-docs/develop/learning-paths/mobile/articles/03-creating-get-guestbooks-screenlet/00-intro.markdown

 2. Creating the Screenlet's UI (its View).

+3. Understanding Mobile SDK calls.
+Recall that Screenlets use the Mobile SDK to make server calls.
+Before writing Get Guestbooks Screenlet's server call, you must understand how Mobile SDK calls work.

-3. Creating the Screenlet's server call.
-Screenlets use Interactors to make server calls.
+4. Creating the Screenlet's server call.
+Screenlets use components called *Interactors* to make server calls.

-4. Creating the Screenlet class.
+5. Creating the Screenlet class.
 The Screenlet class governs the Screenlet's behavior.

 Before beginning, you should read the tutorial